SquishLogs/translations/README.md

-# translations
+# Languages for Squish Logs
-Translations for parts of Squish Logs
+This repository contain language files for [Squish Logs](https://squish.wtf)